West Ham create another farce – but Graham Potter offers intriguing escape route

 Or, “the Club’s”, per a statement on Wednesday.
 “The first half of the 2024/25 season has not aligned with the Club’s ambitions, and the Club has therefore taken action in line with its objectives,” was West Ham’s explanation of this week’s events.
 “The Board would like to thank Julen and his staff for their hard work during their time with the Hammers and wish them every success for the future.”

 The statement finished: “The process of appointing a replacement is underway.”
 You don’t say.
-That said, a photo circulating this week – showing Steidten sat with Potter – is reportedly an old one.
+That said, a photo that circulated this week – showing Steidten sat with Potter – was reportedly an old one.
 More than a few days old, anyway.

 Lopetegui’s sacking is, unfortunately, the right decision for a club whose aim is European football.
 While Moyes’s two tenures were often uninspiring, the latter featured three European campaigns and one trophy, and Lopetegui was meant to sustain that level while seasoning the on-field flavour a little more deftly.
 It was always possible that a difficult period of adaptation would ensue, but it was not supposed to be this difficult: heralding just six Premier League wins from 20 games, as the Hammers leaked 39 goals, leaving them in 14th place – seven points off the drop.